 In spite of these problems, it is clear that protozoa inhabit soil in great numbers, that is, some $10\,000-1\,000\,000$ individuals per gram dry mass (Tables 2-4, Figure 5).
-Biomass tends to correlate with abundances, and values between 0.1g and 5 gm^{-2} are frequent.
-Naked amebae and flagellates (active plus cystic) usually show numbers between 2000 and $1\,000\,000 \text{ g}^{-1}$ dry mass of soil.
-Standing crop numbers of active testate amebae are moderately high i.e. 100- 1000 individuals per gram dry mass in arable land and mineral soils, 1000-10 000 in meadow and grassland topsoils, and 10 000-100 000 in forest leaf litter and upper humus horizons.
-However, as many testate amebae are rather voluminous, their standing crop and production biomass often surpasses that
+Biomass tends to correlate with abundances, and values between 0.1 g and 5 g m-2 are frequent.
+Naked amebae and flagellates (active plus cystic) usually show numbers between 2000 and 1000000 g-1 dry mass of soil.
+Standing crop numbers of active testate amebae are moderately high, that is 100-1000 individuals per gram dry mass in arable land and mineral soils, 1000-10000 in meadow and grassland topsoils, and 10000-100000 in forest leaf litter and upper humus horizons.
+However, as many testate amebae are rather voluminous, their standing crop and production biomass often surpasses that of all other protozoans (Table 4).
+Thus, their omission in many recent studies is an unfortunate mistake.
+Abundances of active ciliates are low in evolved soils (humus and mineral horizons), usually <100 cells g-1 (Table 2 and Table 3).
+However, up to 10000 individuals per gram dry mass can be reached in developing soils and leaf litter (Table 2), showing that ciliates are important during the early stages of soil formation.